rdalx42/DevIt/README.md

 Devit is a simple forum website dedicated for programmers in general, it's like reddit but focused a lot more on programming related topics.

-# Here are some of its the features:

--User auth
+## Features

+- User authentication
--Create a topic (create a subreddit);
+- Create a topic (create a subreddit)
--Create a post on a topic
+- Create a post on a topic
--Multiple themes.
+- Multiple UI themes
--Like posts
+- Like posts
--Change your user description
+- Change your user description
--Browse topics (subreddits)
+- Browse topics (subreddits)
+- Minimalistic and intuitive UI
 Currently it's code needs a lot of refactoring.

 Here are some snapshots;